rails/rails/guides/source/security.md

 A blacklist can be a list of bad e-mail addresses, non-public actions or bad HTML tags.
 This is opposed to a whitelist which lists the good e-mail addresses, public actions, good HTML tags and so on.
 Although sometimes it is not possible to create a whitelist (in a SPAM filter, for example), _prefer to use whitelist approaches_:

-* Use before_filter only: [...] instead of except: [...].
+* Use before_action only: [...] instead of except: [...].
 This way you don't forget to turn it off for newly added actions.
 * Use attr_accessible instead of attr_protected.
 See the mass-assignment section for details
 * Allow &lt;strong&gt; instead of removing &lt;script&gt; against Cross-Site Scripting (XSS).
 See below for details.
 * Don't try to correct user input by blacklists: